casetext/terms/terms.md

 # Security and responsible disclosures

-Casetext adheres to its Information Security Policy, which controls its application, data, and physical security.
-For more information on Casetext’s Security Policy, contact [security@casetext.com](mailto:security@casetext.com).
+Casetext’s internal Information Security & Privacy Policy governs all aspects of information security and privacy at Casetext.
+Potential subscribers may inquire about Casetext’s data, application, and physical security by contacting [security@casetext.com](mailto:security@casetext.com).

 # Third-party account use for sign-ins